aarondandy/vertesaur/CONTRIBUTING.md

 While there are rules with respect to contribution they are flexible.
 If you have a problem with them just discuss it with a committer.
+Come chat in the [JabbR room](https://jabbr.net/#/rooms/Vertesaur) to discuss the project.

 ## Issues